Kathryn Sophia Belle

 BIO

-Kathryn is a former Associate Professor of Philosophy and affiliate faculty member in African American Studies as well as Women’s Gender, and Sexuality Studies at The Pennsylvania State University.
-Her primary research and teaching interests lie in Africana/African American Philosophy, Black Feminist Philosophy, Continental philosophy (especially Existentialism), and Critical Philosophy of Race.
-She has also taught in African American Studies/African Diaspora Studies and Women's Studies.
-Kathryn has published articles on race, assimilation, feminism, intersectionality, and sex and sexuality as well as contemporary hip-hop.
-Kathryn is the founding director of Collegium of Black Women Philosophers (CBWP), the former director (2010-2016) of Cultivating Underrepresented Students in Philosophy (CUSP), and a founding co-editor (2013-2016) of the journal Critical Philosophy of Race (CPR).
-She is also founder and owner of La Belle Vie Coaching, offering initiatives for (1) high achievers, (2) the happily unmarried, and (3) erotic empowerment.
+Kathryn is a former Associate Professor of Philosophy and affiliate faculty member in African American Studies and Women’s Gender, and Sexuality Studies at Pennsylvania State University.
+Her primary research and teaching interests lie in Africana/African American Philosophy, Black Feminist Philosophy, Continental Philosophy (especially Existentialism), and Critical Philosophy of Race.
+She has also taught African American Studies, African Diaspora Studies, and Women's Studies.
+Kathryn has published articles on race, assimilation, feminism, intersectionality, and sex and sexuality, as well as on contemporary hip-hop.
+Kathryn is the founding director of the Collegium of Black Women Philosophers (CBWP), the former director (2010–2016) of Cultivating Underrepresented Students in Philosophy (CUSP), and a founding co-editor (2013–2016) of the journal Critical Philosophy of Race (CPR).
+She is the founder of La Belle Vie Coaching, which offers initiatives for high achievers, the happily unmarried, and erotic empowerment.

-At THE NEW INSTITUTE, Kathryn is involved in the program Black Feminism and the Polycrisis.
-She will be joining us in January 2024.
+At THE NEW INSTITUTE, Kathryn was involved in the program Black Feminism and the Polycrisis.

 PUBLICATIONS